vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ```
 $ SYMFONY__OTHER__SECRET=blank && composer install --no-interaction
 ```
-**Notice** I prepended a shim which is be needed this once; see next.
+**Notice** I prepended a shim which we need just once; see next.

 ### Update secret in paramters.yml

-Now that `paramters.yml` has been generated we'll customize `secret:` to something secret.
-You can use this one liner (just provide your own phrase):
+With `app/config/paramters.yml` generated we'll customize `secret:` to something secret.
+Use this one-liner (just provide your own phrase):

 ```
 $ SECRET=`md5 -s '[YOUR PHRASE]' | sed s/'.* = '/''/` && sed -i.orig s/'secret.*$'/"secret: $SECRET"/ app/config/parameters.yml && rm app/config/parameters.yml.orig
 ```
 or change the secret manually: `$ $EDITOR app/config/parameters.yml`.

-### Add the environment variables to local Apache
+### Add the environment vars to local Apache

 Since the command line and web server are different processes we'll make the same values available to Apache with the `SetEnv` directive.